What's Up Downunder

 What's Up Downunder is an Australian travel television show that airs on Network Ten and One.
 It debuted in 2010 for two seasons on the Seven Network and its digital channel 7two before swapping networks in 2012.
 The series has spawned print and digital magazines along with a vast range of websites promoting and highlighting the caravan and camping lifestyle.

 Cast

 The original 2010 cast featured Frankie J. Holden, with wife Michelle & daughter Georgia acting as his travelling companions.
-From 2017, it features Craig "Macca" McGown, Angie Hilton, Tania Kernaghan and Robby Nethercote.
+From 2017, it features Craig "Macca" McGown, Angie Hilton, Tania Kernaghan, Robby Nethercote and Jessica Stafford-Ewing. in 2026, Ariarne Titmus became the host.